paulhammond/licensepack/README.md

 }
 ```

-Then you can add some code to output the contents of the `Licenses` variable,
+Then you can add some code to output the contents of the `licenses` variable,
 perhaps if a command line flag is provided:

 ```